gjr80/weewx-gw1000/readme.txt

 Installation as a WeeWX service

 1. Install WeeWX (refer to http://weewx.com/docs/5.0/usersguide/installing/)
-and configure it to use either the simulator or another driver of your choice.
+and configure it to use either the simulator driver or another driver of your choice.

 2. Install the Ecowitt Gateway driver extension using the weectl utility as per Installation as a WeeWX driver at step 2 above.